 The founding board of CBIoVikings was established in early 2015 by ten ambitious PhD students with diverse backgrounds in Computer Science, Computational Biology, Bioinformatics and Biology from the Technical University of Denmark (DTU) and the University of Copenhagen (UCPH).
 In May 2015 CBIoVikings was accepted as the official International Society for Computational Biology(ISCB) Regional Student Group (RSG) in Denmark.

-MS Student Nikolaj Pagh Kristensen, Secretary
+BSc Nikolaj Pagh Kristensen, President

 Nikolaj is a Master student within Immunology and Inflammation at University of Copenhagen.

 His main academic interests are Cellular Senescence, Virology and applications of Computational Biology to understand and design protein structures for immunology purposes.

 Nikolaj has previously been part of the iGEM team from University of Copenhagen, designing and validating sustainable plastic production with co-cultures, which he also competed with in Venture Cup 2016.

 Goal for the future is to cure cancer, and as many autoimmune diseases as possible.

 BSc Michael West, Secretary

 Michael is studying Bioinformatics with Computer Science at the University of Copenhagen.